Omar-p/learning-notes/aws/aws.md

   - ASN is used to identify the AS and to exchange routing information.
 - BGP operates over tcp/179 - it's reliable and connection oriented.
 - it's not automatically configured. u need to configure peering between two AS manually.
-  -
+  - when the peering is established, the two AS exchange routing information. (about network topology)
 - BGP is a path-vector protocol it exchanges the best path to a destination between peers ... the path is called the ASPATH.
   - it doesn't exchange every possible path to a destination. only the best path.
   - it doesn't take into account the link speed or condition. it only takes into account the number of hops.
+- in complex hybrid infrastructure
   - iBGP = Internal BGP - Routing within an AS
   - eBGP = External BGP - Routing between AS
 - ![bgp](images/vpc/bgp.png)
   - in case you want to prioritize longer path over shorter path you can prepend your AS number to the path. to make the shorter path longer.
-  - BGP only advertise the best path to a destination. so the change will be propagated to other AS.
+  - BGP only advertise the best path to a destination(even if it knows multiple ones). so the change will be propagated to other AS.

 ### Site-to-Site VPN
 - ![img_49.png](img_49.png)